SADI Bariatric Surgery in Knoxville, TN

 Disadvantages

-Dr. Williams explains the differences between the BPD/DS (Biliary Pancreatic Diversion with Duodenal Switch) and the SADI (Single Anaatomosis Duodeno-Ilesotmy procedures.
+Dr. Williams explains the differences between the BPD/DS (Biliary Pancreatic Diversion with Duodenal Switch) and the SADI (Single Anastomosis Duodeno-Ilesotmy procedures.

 Procedure